shuheikurita/shuheikurita.github.io/_pages/publications.md

 "Developing Vision-Language-Action Model from Egocentric Videos", 2026 IEEE International Conference on Robotics & Automation (ICRA2026), 2026.
 To appear.
 [\[arXiv\]](https://www.arxiv.org/abs/2509.21986)
-1. Yusuke Nakamura, Hirokazu Kiyomaru, Chaoran Liu, Shuhei Kurita, Daisuke Kawahara, "Demystifying Mixed Outcomes of Self-Training: Pre-training Analyses on Non-Toy LLMs", The 15th edition of the Language Resources and Evaluation Conference (LREC2026), 2026, To appear.
+1. Yusuke Nakamura, Hirokazu Kiyomaru, Chaoran Liu, <u>Shuhei Kurita</u>, Daisuke Kawahara, "Demystifying Mixed Outcomes of Self-Training: Pre-training Analyses on Non-Toy LLMs", The 19th Conference of the European Chapter of the Association for Computational Linguistics, 2026, To appear.
 1. Mahiro Ukai, <u>Shuhei Kurita</u>, Nakamasa Inoue,
 STATUS Bench: A Rigorous Benchmark for Evaluating Object State Understanding in Vision-Language Models, Proceedings of the 33rd ACM International Conference on Multimedia (ACMMM2025), p.4718-4727, 2025.